 Course tutor: Diane Faulks - Targeting

 Diane is a Fellow of the Investor Relations Society.
 She is an IR specialist with over 25 years’ experience gained in a variety of disciplines including corporate in-house, consultancy and banking.
-Understanding, attracting and engaging with appropriate shareholders has been a foundation of all these roles working alongside lawyers, brokers and financial advisors.
-Over her 10 years of in-house roles she was involved in developing strategies to increase and improve two way communication with shareholders.
+Understanding, attracting and engaging with appropriate shareholders has been a key part of IR experience.
+During 10 years spent in-house she was involved in developing strategies to increase and improve two way communication with shareholders.
 She has dealt with investors from all regions, investment styles and size.
 During 14 years with Citi Depositary Receipts’ Diane advised clients on cross border communication during listing, capital raising and shareholder expansion.
 She has been a member of the IR Society since 1994, a board director from 2000-2006 and Chairman of the Society from 2003-2005.

 - Welcome and introduction